kodeschreiber/factor/.ipynb_checkpoints/README-checkpoint.md

 Factor only requires one thing:
 1. The place that you wish to setup your .factor folder must containe a `factor.conf` file.

-When running the `factor` command, you must be in the target directory containing this file or set the `FACTOR_FILE` environment variable to the path of the `factor.yaml` file.
+When running the `factor` command, you must be in the target directory containing this file or set the `FACTOR_FILE` environment variable to the path of the `factor.conf` file.

 ---